SPT-3G D1: CMB temperature and polarization power spectra and cosmology from 2019 and 2020 observations of the SPT-3G Main field: Cosmological analysis

 To better understand the above result we introduce the summary parameter

 which maximally varies along the $\wo$-$\wa$ degeneracy direction of DESI data, such that $\wperp=0$ corresponds to $\wo, \wa = (-1,0)$ and $\wperp>0$ to $\wo>-1, \wa<0$.
 As shown in \cref{fig:w0wa}, allowing for dynamical dark energy greatly relaxes the DESI constraints in the $\omm$-$\ommrdsq$ plane (compare to the left-most panel of \cref{fig:DESI_ext_proj}); in this model, $\wperp$ is highly correlated with $\omm$.

-For DESI data, we report $\wperp = 3.1 \pm 1.6$.
+For DESI data, we report $\wperp = \replace{3.1 \pm 1.6}{3.2 \pm 1.7}$.
 CMB data, on the other hand, do not constrain $\wperp$: they are not sensitive to the detailed time evolution of the dark energy equation of state at late times, but only to the integral effect on the angular diameter distance to the last scattering surface.
 However, CMB data still provide a tight constraint on $\ommrdsq$ in this model and, therefore, break the degeneracies of the DESI data.
-The error bar on $\wperp$ shrinks substantially in joint constraints and we report $\wperp = 1.91 \pm 0.57$ for \cmball{}+DESI.
+The error bar on $\wperp$ shrinks substantially in joint constraints and we report $\wperp = \replace{1.91 \pm 0.57}{2.0 \pm 0.61}$ for \cmball{}+DESI.